Skip to main content

 Exercise Physiology Society

-The purpose of the Exercise Physiology Society is to assist in student learning by helping prepare, mentor, and seek out opportunities for future careers and jobs within the field of exercise physiology.
+The Exercise Physiology Society prepares and mentors students for future careers and jobs within the field of exercise physiology.

-These societies are designed to create greater opportunities for students to obtain appropriate experience, be a bridge of communication between students and faculty, and provide opportunities for students to network.
+Societies are designed to be a bridge of communication between students and faculty.
+They also provide opportunities for students to obtain appropriate experience and network with professionals and alumni.

 Connect with the Exercise Physiology Society